sttoracle/ORACASB/README.md

 ![](images/CASB/upload_indicator.png)

-Once the file has been processed CASB will display the results of it's analysis.
+Once the file has been processed CASB will display the results of its analysis.
 You can, at any time, go back to your results by making note of where on the timeline your specific sample log fits in.

 #### **STEP 4**: Explorer the results of the log file import
 At the top of the page CASB will display the users who used the most apps as well as the most popular apps that have been discovered

 ![](images/CASB/6AE30331-B060-4825-A24E-A15073420C46.png)

-You can select one of the users to filter the table view of discovered apps to only include the apps used by the selected user .
-You can further select individual apps in the table view to view further detail about the app .
-For some apps that have a *SecureScorecard* report you can view the  security concerns associated with the app .
+You can select one of the users to filter the table view of discovered apps to only include the apps used by the selected user.
+You can further select individual apps in the table view to view further detail about the app.
+For some apps that have a *SecureScorecard* report you can view the security concerns associated with the app.

 ![](images/CASB/6588AB1E-7C68-46DF-8F01-0A29646AA259.png)